- About Us

 We are able to share this private, intimate moment of our grief with family, friends and everyone who loved this special member of our family.

 The veterinarian will administer two injections.
-The first is an anesthetic which maybe combined with a sedative and muscle relaxant; it is given under the skin using a very small needle.
-Your pet will be sedated within 3 to 10 minutes.
+The first is an anesthetic which will be combined with a sedative and muscle relaxant; it is given under the skin using a very small needle.
+Your pet will be sedated within 5 to 20 minutes.
 When your pet is totally relaxed/sedated, the second injection, (the euthanasia solution), will be administered in a vein.
 Your pet is heavily sedated therefore he/she will not feel this injection.

 You will have time to say your goodbyes.

-When you/the family are ready we will transport your pet to a local crematory or pet cemetery where your pet will be:
+When you/family members and friends are ready we will transport your pet to a local crematory http://peacefulpetswi.com or pet cemetery where your pet will be:

 -privately cremated ( remains returned to you in 5-7 business days ) or